 Leaders in our field

 Oaklawn is committed to providing the highest quality services.
 We are accredited by The Joint Commission, an independent non-profit organization that accredits and certifies more than 20,000 health care organizations and programs around the country.

 Oaklawn Psychiatric Center has earned The Joint Commission’s Gold Seal of Approval, and received three-year accreditation in December 2022 through the Behavioral Health Accreditation Program.
 Oaklawn is also licensed by the Indiana Division of Mental Health and Addictions and the Indiana Department of Child Services.

 - Indiana Council of Community Mental Health Centers

 - Indiana Association of Resources and Child Advocacy

 - Mennonite Health Services

-Oaklawn is sponsored by Mennonite Health Services, a community of health and human service ministries who seek to further God’s work of healing and hope through Jesus Christ.
+Oaklawn is a member of Mennonite Health Services, a community of health and human service ministries anchored in Anabaptist values, integrating faith and work.